 - Briefly document the methods, incentives and values you are placing on non-cash contributions such as art, inventions, Internet traffic and strategic relationships.

 - Bills / liabilities are the responsibility of the project’s owners.

 Step Three - Consider hiring an attorney...

 Before you launch your project, consider hiring an attorney to review your letter of intent and your ownership earn-in spreadsheet.
 I would direct the attorney accordingly:

 - The attorney is representing the project team and not any single member of the team.

 - The attorney should transcribe your documents into the simplest set of legal documents that he or she can create - given what you have already negotiated with your team.

 - The team is not interested in getting bogged down negotiating the particulars of launching and operating a corporation and/or negotiating investment terms at this time.

 - All items pertaining to creating a corporation (in the future) will be stipulated by the persons controlling ownership in the project once the initial ownership is finalized.

-This document (Google Docs version) and the ownership earn-in spreadsheet is for rapidly launching and for managing ownership in (smaller) projects.
+The ownership earn-in spreadsheet is for rapidly launching and for managing ownership in (smaller) projects.
 If you are looking to do something more ambitious (complicated) that calls for raising larger amounts of money, consider using the legal documents provided by TechStars as an alternative starting point.